Dave-Gilbert/rgen/README.md

 update to a .csv file on the disk.
 Very little state information is kept in memory without saving it to disk.
 Performance concerns were ignored for the sake of reliability.
-Rgen always makes a backup of any existing file prior to performing a write and will generate an exception if anything goes wrong with the write leaving the backup file in place.
+Rgen always makes a backup of any existing file prior to performing a write, and then removes the backup once the write has completed.
+Any exception generated during the write should leaving the backup file in place.
+If a backup file is found prior to a write the system will flag the inconsistency and request user intervention.
 Rgen may destroy all of your student grades and notes for a course.
 My personal file system is backed up regularly, backups are essential when working with sensitive data, I recommend the same for anyone using a computer.